rick-mallery/test/importing_data_sets.md

    - **Custom Query** &mdash; Enter query code for the data connection.
    - **Select Table Name** &mdash; Choose a table from the **Table*** drop-down.
 5. Click **Add Data**.
+   The platform loads the data set.
+You can monitor the job status by clicking the Jobs icon in the top-right corner of the platform.

 ## Adding a Local File
 1. Choose a folder to store the data set.